msjimc/RunningWindowsProgramsOnLinux/manjaro.md

 Unlike the other installations, since I downloaded and installed wine-mono, winecfg will not ask to install it.

-## Installing Winetricks and the .Net runtime
+## Installing Winetricks and the .NET runtime

 Winetricks was installed with:

 > sudo apt install winetricks

-The .Net 6 runtime can be installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
+The .NET 6 runtime can be installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) by selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
 This is then installed with:

 > wine ~/Downloads/windowsdesktop-runtime-6.0.32-win-x64.exe

-***Note:*** It is also possible to install the current .Net 8 and the preview .Net 9 versions by downloading and installing the required file.
+***Note:*** It is also possible to install the current .NET 8 and the preview .NET 9 versions by downloading and installing the required file.

 ## Running a Windows program such as circularMT.exe

- To run ```circularMT``` download the program from https://github.com/msjimc/circularMT to your Downloads folder and issue the command below:
+ To run ```circularMT``` download the program from [Here](https://github.com/msjimc/circularMT) to your Downloads folder and issue the command below:

 > wine ~/Downloads/circularMT.exe

-This will open the program which can be used as described in the [guide]( https://github.com/msjimc/circularMT/tree/master/Guide/README.md).
+This will open the program, which can be used as described in the [guide]( https://github.com/msjimc/circularMT/tree/master/Guide/README.md).

 <hr />